ymatsunaga/mdtoolbox-doc/getting_started.rst

        2

-MDToolbox has three types of atom-selecting function, ``selectname()``, ``selectid()``, and ``selctrange()``.
+MDToolbox has three types of atom-selecting functions, ``selectname()``, ``selectid()``, and ``selctrange()``.
 All of them returns logical indexing for use with other MDToolbox functions, such as file I/O, and geometry calculations.

 ``selectname()`` returns a logical indexing which matches given names (characters).
-The following code returns logical indexing of Alpha-carbon atoms,
+The following code returns logical indexing of alpha-carbon atoms,
 ::

   [pdb, crd] = readpdb('example/anm_lys/lys.pdb'); %pdb is a structure variable containing PDB records